TandaHQ/work-samples/adnat (backend)/README.md

 * As per Figure 1, shift date and start time are to be stored in the same database column.
 Separating the two (and joining them together when you create a shift) is an exercise left to the reader.

 ### Optional exercises
 Here are some optional exercises for you to do.
 We recommend that you try at least one of these.
-These are all mutually compatible, so you could potentially do all of them.
+These are all mutually compatible, so you could do all of them.

 #### 1. Users details (easy)
 Allow users to change their own name, email address, or password.